AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/customize-app.md

 Now that you modified a headline in the app, try changing an image.

+1. Return to the browser tab of the Content Fragment editor.

-1. First, you will need to return to the correct place in the Content Fragment editor.
+1. You need to return to the correct place in the Content Fragment editor.
 The breadcrumbs at the top-left of the editor show where you are in your content hierarchy.
 Tap or Click **Mtn Biker in Canyon** in the breadcrumbs to return to that page.

    ![Breadcrumbs](assets/customize-app/breadcrumbs.png)